Arist12/arist12.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🏫 I'm currently a CS PhD student at UW-Madison.
-Before that, I did my bachelor at Computer Science (IEEE Honor Class), Shanghai Jiao Tong University.
+🏫 I'm a second-year CS PhD student at UW-Madison.
+Before that, I did my B.Eng in Computer Science (IEEE Honor Class) at Shanghai Jiao Tong University.

-♍️ My research interest generally lies in natural language processing (NLP), with a current focus on large language models.
+♍️ I enjoy coding and reading.
+I'm driven by an insatiable curiosity about how complex systems actually work.
+My research focuses on large language models.

 🔬 Prior to UW-Madison, I was fortunate to work with [Prof. Pengfei Liu](http://pfliu.com/) and [Prof. Junxian He](https://jxhe.github.io/).